Introduction #

 Allows the editing and management of the Patterns used in the website.
 A Pattern in WordPress is a predefined collection of one or more blocks that can easily be inserted into the site’s WordPress posts, pages, etc. The following options are available

-- Access to the Header and Footer templates
+- Header and Footer templates.

-Command Palette #
+Command Palette. #